KhanhNguyen9872/Debian_i386_amd64/README.md

-# Ubuntu_i386_amd64
+# Debian_i386_amd64
-Run Ubuntu i386 or amd64 on Android
+Run Debian i386 or amd64 on Android